Diving Deep into Division: Understanding Positive Divided by Negative

 Visualizing the operation on a number line can enhance understanding.
 A positive number represents movement to the right, and a negative number represents movement to the left.
 Division by a negative number can be seen as a reversal of direction.

 Imagine you are moving 10 units to the right (positive 10).
-If you divide this movement into 2 equal parts (-2), you are effectively reversing the direction of each part.
-This results in moving -5 units to the left in each part.
+Now, if you divide this movement into 2 equal parts (-2), you are effectively reversing the direction of each part.
+Also, this results in moving -5 units to the left in each part.
 Hence, 10 ÷ -2 = -5.

 Real-World Applications